uneebhassan/Assignment6_NNTI/README.md

 condor_submit setup.sub
 ```

-This command installs Miniconda in the directory `~/miniconda3` and includes all the packages listed in `environment.yml`.
+This command installs Miniconda in the directory `~/miniconda3` and includes all the packages listed in `environment.yml` into an environment with the name `nnti`.
+You can change the name in the `environment.yml` file.

 Should you require additional packages, you can easily incorporate them by adding them to the `environment.yml` file and re-executing the setup job.

-### Step 2: Configuring the System Path
+### Step 2: Configuring the System Path (Optional)
 To integrate `conda` into your system path, append the following line to your `~/.bashrc` file:

 ```bash